w10036w/blog/posts/interview/tricks.md

 - Don’t bash your current, or past, employers
 - better career development

-### open problem-solving
-- How do you manage last-minute changes, when deadline is very near?

-### KEY FACTORS
+### KEY FACTORS 核心软技能
+- problem-solving
+- communication
-- problem-solving, communication, and team skills
+- team skills
 - summarize key points
+#### open problem-solving
+- manage last-minute changes, when deadline is very near
+- most challenge project
+- most difficult task

+#### team skills
+- How do you assign work
+- Do you pre-assign tasks based on proficiencies, or are all members expected to be equally proficient?
+- How do you estimate work
+- Do you find yourself frequently blocked by dependencies from other teams
+- What are your group's best and worst working relationships with other groups in the company

 ### question to interviewer
 - I saw your company just did X… how will this impact Y?